AyoobAli/brackets.hack.chat/README.md

 #### Update

+ - _v0.0.3_ - 15/07/2015
+    - ADD: Menu item to go to the main page of hack.chat
+    - ADD: Menu item to join ?programming channel.
+    - FIX: Panel gives an error when loading for the first time.

  - _v0.0.2_ - 14/07/2015
     - By [ToastyStoemp](https://github.com/ToastyStoemp): When channel is entered with or without '?' it will connect to the same channel.